This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-How long should you wear a postpartum belly wrap each day?
+How long should I wear a postpartum belly wrap after C-section?

-Can postpartum belly wraps help with diastasis recti?
+Do postpartum belly bands help with diastasis recti?

-What size postpartum belly wrap should I buy after birth?
+What size postpartum belly band should I buy?

 Sharing is caring!